sigmavirus24/collaborator-guidelines/ideas.rst

 behaviour, and be willing to correct others (including other core collaborators) when they violate the CoC.

-Collaborators need to consistently (not necessarily daily, weekly, or monthly) help triage issues (See triaging issues below).
+Collaborators need to consistently (not necessarily daily) help triage issues (See triaging issues below).

 Collaborators need to consistently provide constructive code review for other